cloudevents/spec/http-protocol-binding.md

 ### 1.3.
 Content Modes

-This specification defines three content modes for transferring events:
+This specification defines four content modes for transferring events:
-_binary_, _structured_ and _batched_.
+_binary_, _structured_, _batched_ and _multipart_.
 Every compliant implementation SHOULD
 support the _structured_ and _binary_ modes.

 In the _binary_ content mode, the value of the event `data` is placed into the